Reconsider your need to travel to Bangladesh due to the high threat of terrorist attack and the uncertain security situation.

 Australians departing from Australia require a visa to enter Bangladesh.
 For information about visas, please see the

 Bangladesh High Commission website.
-Australians can obtain a one month visa on arrival for official, business, investment and tourism visits.
+Australians may be eligible to obtain a one-month visa on arrival for official, business, investment and tourism visits in some circumstances.

 Travellers to Bangladesh must declare to customs authorities if they are carrying more than US$5,000 when entering or exiting the country.